 Transmissions shall not occupy a bandwidth that exceeds the equivalent of four 2.16 GHz channels.

-Transmissions shall be confined to the channel number indicated by the primary channel and the channels indicated in the EDMG Operation element.
+Transmissions shall be confined to the channel number indicated by the primary channel, the channels indicated in the EDMG Operation and EDMG Capabilities elements.

-The occupied bandwidth of a PPDU transmitted by a TXOP holder shall not be larger than the occupied bandwidth of the last PPDU, if any, transmitted by the TXOP holder in the same TXOP.

-The occupied bandwidth of a PPDU transmitted by a TXOP holder may be smaller than the occupied bandwidth of the last PPDU, if any, transmitted by the TXOP holder in the same TXOP.

-In this case, the PPDU that reduces the occupied bandwidth shall not be a non-EDMG PPDU for which the RXVECTOR of the PPDU indicates the estimated channel bandwidth but no other indication of the occupied channel bandwidth of non-EDMG PPDU is indicated.

-The occupied bandwidth of all BRP frames transmitted during beam refinement shall be the same.10.22.2.12 EDCA channel access in an EDMG BSS Modify the last paragraph as follow:
+10.22.2.12 EDCA channel access in an EDMG BSS Modify the last paragraph as follow:

+An EDMG STA that initiates a PPDU transmission to another peer EDMG STA shall not set the TXVECTOR parameter CH_BANDWIDTH of the PPDU to the channels in which the CCA were not idle according to Table 8.5a and shall set the TXVECTOR parameter SCRAMBLER_INIT_SETTING to a value that provides bandwidth information to the peer STA.

 SP/M: Do you accept the resolutions given in this document